guissmo/hcf-via-cm/README.md

 This is a toy implementation used to generate examples for the preprint of `Computing the Hilbert Class Fields of Quartic CM Fields Using Complex Multiplication`, as referenced in [this page](https://math.guissmo.com/pubs.php).

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Installation

 1. Clone the repository.